There's no time here, not any more. Sound & vision, flickers in the dark. Films for unknown futures.

 15th September 2018, the Goethe Institut, South Kensington.
 Presented with Patrick Holzapfel, Maren Hobein and Goethe Institut, as part of ‘Always Somewhere Else - The Cinema of Angela Schanelec in Dialogue.’

-In Helena Wittman’s DRIFT, two women talk, leisurely and loosely, before one of them sets off for the other side of the planet, slowly but surely stepping off land and into the sea.
-A distance is drawn, an ocean lies between them.
-Sensually and synesthetically, a journey is charted, the camera moving with the moods of its characters, sensations plotted with a sensitivity and softness that betrays the stoic structure holding it all together.
-The Dreamed Path — made a year before by a tutor of Wittman’s, the inimitable Angela Schanelec — shares a similar sense of motion.
-Sharp and yet also fluid, distant but also designed, these are hypnotic, emotive films that lull with their rigour and rhythm; guided by a intuitive visual logic, a force unto its own.
-Slipping out to the tranquil terrains of the subconscious and transporting the senses with them, they eventually return, alert and anew, with a sense of serenity, and of the sublime, irrevocably imbued.
+In Helena Wittmann’s DRIFT, two women talk, leisurely and loosely, before one of them sets off for the other side of the planet - slowly but surely stepping off land and into the sea.
+A distance is drawn; an ocean lies between them.
+Sensually and synesthetically, a journey is charted, the camera moving with the moods of its characters, sensations plotted with a sensitivity that softens the stoic structure holding it all together.
+The Dreamed Path — made a year before by a tutor of Wittman’s, the inimitable Angela Schanelec — shares a similar sense of motion, charting another relationship that takes place across a great distance.
+Sharp and yet also fluid, distant but designed - these are hypnotic, emotive films that lull with their rigour and rhythm, all the while remaining guided by a intuitive visual logic, an unconscious force unto its own.
+Slipping out to the tranquil terrains of the subconscious and transporting the senses with them, the films (and their viewers) eventually return, alert and anew - a sense of serenity, and of the sublime, irrevocably imbued.

 The Dreamed Path (Angela Schanelec | 2016 | 86’)